Cyberpsychology: Social media

-Negative relationships

-One survey found that a high level of Facebook usage is associated with adverse relationship outcomes (such as divorce and breaking up) and that these negative outcomes are mediated by conflict about high levels of Facebook use.
+However, there are also downsides.
+A high level of Facebook usage is associated with adverse relationship outcomes (such as divorce and breaking up) and that these negative outcomes are mediated by conflict about high levels of Facebook use.
+To cope with the uncertainty of a suspected romantic relationship, partner surveillance on Facebook is becoming more popular.
 However, this was only true for those who are or have been, in relatively newer relationships of three years or less.

-To cope with the uncertainty of a suspected romantic relationship, partner surveillance on Facebook is becoming more popular.
-However, skepticism between couples may inevitably cause the end of a relationship.
+Excessive social media usage also increases feelings of social isolation, as virtual relationships replace authentic social interactions.

-It is important to note that these findings do not demonstrate causality: relationship maintenance behaviors, such as surveillance and monitoring, are indicators of current levels of trust within the relationship.
+Additionally, one study found that social rejection or ostracism in an immersive virtual environment has a negative impact on affect (emotion), in the same way, that ostracism negatively impacts emotions in real life contexts.
+These findings do not demonstrate causality: relationship maintenance behaviors, such as surveillance and monitoring, are indicators of current levels of trust within the relationship.
 This suggests that certain behaviors on social media may be predicting negative outcomes, rather than causing them.
 When it comes to technology lot of people do not know when something has gone wrong until it goes wrong.
-Further, Facebook can be a tool in strengthening and reaffirming a relationship, as it allows for positive expressions of trust, affection, and commitment.

-Fear of missing out (FOMO)

-A byproduct of social media use can be the "fear of missing out", or FOMO.
+Another byproduct of social media use is the "fear of missing out", or FOMO.
 This fear develops from a user's repetitive and obsessive status-checking of "friend" status updates and posts related to social events or celebrations resulting in a feeling of being "left out" if these events are not experienced.
 There is also the closely related fear of being missed (FOBM), or the fear of invisibility.
 This fear involves an obsessive need to provide constant status updates on one's own personal, day-to-day life, movements, travel, events, etc. unable to "un-plug".
 Evidence suggests this type of anxiety is a mediating factor in increased social media use and decreased self-esteem.

-Sleep deprivation

-Social media at use can lead to lower quality sleep.

-A study commissioned by Travelodge hotels concluded that Britain has become a nation of 'Online-A-Holics'.
-On average, Britons spend 16 minutes in bed socially networking with pals each night – the peak chatting time being 9:45 pm.
-This time spent social networking may be affecting Britons' sleep quota as, on average, respondents reported they are getting just six hours and 21 minutes of sleep per night.
-65% of respondents stated the last thing they do before nodding off at night is check their mobile phone for text messages.
-On average, Britons will spend around nine minutes every night texting before falling asleep, and four out of ten adults reported they have a regular text communication with friends in bed every night.
+Users see only the joyous or entertaining experiences in a friend's life and compares them to their own lesser experiences.
+Underestimating peers negative experiences correlates with greater loneliness and lower overall life satisfaction.
+Inviting constant comparisons inevitably lowers self-esteem and feelings of self-worth; hence, Facebook and other social media accounts appear to exploit a vulnerability in human nature.